Is loyalty dying?

 If another company or micro-entrepreneurship opportunities can offer an employee a more fulfilling experience, that's where they'll gravitate.
 Not because they're disloyal, but because it's in their best interest.

 Luckily, you can provide many of these things in your own organization.
 The details and specific approaches to each of these will differ with each company, whether due to size, budget, culture, or any number of things; however, the important thing is to think about your organization's unique approach to providing them.

-Whether you're offering the flexibility to take a needed break mid-day, pick up kids from school, or giving employees the autonomy to take initiative in determining how to approach a project, you're providing a crucial element that modern employees have come to expect more and more.
+Whether you're offering the flexibility to take a needed break mid-day or pick kids up from school, or you're giving employees the autonomy to take initiative in determining how to approach a project, you're providing a crucial element that modern employees have come to expect more and more.

 Recognition is a strong factor in employee engagement, which is closely tied with loyalty.
 An employee's loyalty is often closely tied to their team, sometimes more than to the organization itself.
 This is one of the reasons peer-to-peer recognition strategies are so impactful.